wheelercj/pizzazz/README.md

 ﻿# ynot

-Add color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!
+Add color, style, advanced cursor movements, fancy menus, and more to your C++ terminal app!
 This fully cross-platform library includes a variety of functions and classes to make common challenges easier.

 ## download